 At the time that I joined Curavi, there were already some preconceived notions of what the product should be.
 Given the success of the larger cart, it was assumed that the Curavi Go unit would be a scaled-down version with similar peripherals, but I decided to do some research to find out.

 After vetting a few partner facilities, one Continuing Care Retirement Community in particular showed interest in partnering with us to pilot the new unit.
-Once the agreement was drafted, I met with several administrators to understand what their goals would be for the pilot.
+Once the agreement was drafted, I met with several administrators to understand their goals for the pilot.
+From there, I proposed metrics with numeric ranges for "poor," "acceptable," and "excellent" outcomes to guide our project.

 User Research

-Based on their existing process, we discussed how they saw us fitting into their workflow, I drew out a rough outline of the workflow, starting with the example below:
+Based on their existing process, I drew out a rough outline of the proposed workflow:

-After having built a rapport with the nurses on the phone, I came on campus and we did some bodystorming exercises where they mimicked using the telemedicine case.
+After having built a rapport with the nurses on the phone, I came on campus to perform some bodystorming exercises simulating base assumptions about the unit, and shadow their daily incident response.
+In-person observation revealed an unexpected insight: security personnel typically arrived first at incidents.

 The Finalized Workflow: